Abul Hasnat Mohammad Khairul Bashar

-Abul Hasnat Mohammad Khairul Bashar is a Major General of Bangladesh Army.
-He has been appointed ambassador and his job has been assigned to the Ministry of Foreign Affairs (Bangladesh).
+Abul Hasnat Mohammad Khairul Bashar (born 27 August 1970) is a Major General of Bangladesh Army.
+He is the incumbent ambassador of Bangladesh to Libya since June 2023.
 Prior to this appointment, he was the GOC of the 17th Infantry Division and Area Commander of Sylhet Area.
 He served as additional director general of Border Guards Bangladesh.

+Early life

+Bashar was born on 27 August 1970 in Kushtia District, East Pakistan, now Bangladesh.
+He graduated from Defence Services Command and Staff College and the National Defence College, Bangladesh.

 Career

+On 23 June 1989, Bashar received his commission in the Infantry Corp of Bangladesh Army from 20th BMA long course.

+From 1995 to 1996, Bashar served in the United Nations Iraq–Kuwait Observation Mission.
+He served at the headquarters of the African Union Mission in Sudan during 2006–2007.

 Bashar was the Additional Director General of Bangladesh Border Guards in 2015.
 He served under Director General General Aziz Ahmed.
-According to a 2021 investigation by Al-Jazeera, titled "All the Prime Minister’s Men", Bashar helped his former commander, General Aziz Ahmed, forge identity papers for his fugitive brother, Haris Ahmed.
-This had been refuted by the Government of Bangladesh.
+According to a 2021 investigation by Al-Jazeera, titled "All the Prime Minister's Men", Bashar was forced to help his former commander, General Aziz Ahmed by signing as a witness in a delivery agent agreement prepared by Haris Ahmed.
+This had been denied by the Government of Bangladesh.

+In an interview with Prothom Alo regarding the investigation by Al-Jazeera, Bashar stated that his signature on a document prepared by Haris Ahmed seems to be a forgery.
+Though the signature is somehow similar but it does not match his signature completely.
+His name is spelled and written wrongly.
+He does not recall signing any such document nor does he recall anyone asking him to sign such a document.

 Bashar was Senior Directing Staff (Army-3) of National Defence College.
+On 9 May 2023, he was appointed the ambassador of Bangladesh to Libya.

+Personal life

+Bashar is married to Mahfuza Akther.